myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 First we will need to add the official X2Go software repository to our list of packages.

-To do this, we will first to install the `software-properties-common` package,
+To do this, we will first to install`add-apt-repository`, a  is a command line utility for adding Personal Package Arcives (PPAs).

-**Next...**

-**Finally...**

 To to install `add-apt-repository` on Ubuntu 16.04:

 ```command
 sudo apt-get install software-properties-common
 ```

+**Next...**

-Use the following commands to add the `ppa:x2go/stable` as a package source to your local system.
+Next, use the following commands to add the `ppa:x2go/stable` as a package source to your local system.

 ```command
 sudo add-apt-repository ppa:x2go/stable
 sudo apt-get update
 ```

+**Finally...**

 The X2Go related packages should now be listed calling: